 A vehicle pursuit is defined as an event involving one or more law enforcement officers attempting to apprehend a suspect operating a motor vehicle while the suspect is attempting to avoid arrest by using high speed driving or other evasive tactics, such as driving off a highway, turning suddenly, or driving in a legal manner, but willfully failing to yield to the officer's signal to stop.
-On October 4, 2005, Governor Arnold Schwarzenegger signed Senate Bill 719 (Romero and Margett).
-(See Annex A.) This law, which went into effect January 1, 2006, requires law enforcement agencies to establish pursuit policies, continually provide pursuit training to their officers, and ensure all pursuits are documented and submitted to the California Highway Patrol (CHP) within 30 days.
-The CHP is required to submit an annual report to the Legislature that includes, but is not limited to, the total number of pursuits reported to the CHP during that year, the total number of pursuits involving a collision in which an injury or fatality to an uninvolved third party occurred, and the total number of uninvolved third parties who were injured or killed as a result of those collisions.
+On October 4, 2005, Governor Arnold Schwarzenegger signed Senate Bill 719 (Romero and Margett, see Annex B.) This law, which went into effect January 1, 2006, requires law enforcement agencies to establish pursuit policies, provide ongoing pursuit training to their officers, and ensure all pursuits are documented and submitted to the California Highway Patrol (CHP) within 30 days.
+The CHP is required to submit an annual report to the Legislature which includes, but is not limited to: the total number of pursuits reported to the CHP during that year, the total number of pursuits involving a crash in which an injury or fatality to an uninvolved third party occurred, and the total number of uninvolved third parties who were injured or killed as a result of those crashes.

-The CHP maintains a Pursuit Reporting System (PRS), which provides the ability to automate pursuit reporting, review, and critique processes.
-The PRS is comprised of a Web-based frontend application, and a Microsoft SQL database back end application.
+The CHP maintains the Pursuit Reporting System (PRS), which provides the ability to automate pursuit reporting, review, and critique processes.
+The PRS is comprised of a Web-based front-end application, and a Microsoft Structured Query Language database back-end application.
 The PRS includes information received from allied law enforcement agencies throughout California via the CHP 187A, Allied Agency Pursuit Report.
 The CHP 187A is submitted via mail, electronic mail, or facsimile to the Data Analysis Unit within the CHP's Support Services Section.